dqdinh/comms-delivery-service/README.md

 Service listens to communication composed events, issuing the communication to the relevant gateway for delivery.

-Only composes emails for now.
+Only sends emails for now.
 At some point in the future it will support other channels, e.g. SMS, push.

 ## Gateways